Mesoscopic modeling of hidden spiking neurons: Introduction

 Switching metastable activity patterns that are not stimulus-locked have attracted a large amount of attention in systems neuroscience \cite{Mil16, LacFon19, BriYan22} for their putative role in decision-making \cite{LatYat15}, attention \cite{EngSte16}, and sensory processing \cite{MazLac19}.
 Since generative SNN models of these metastable dynamics are available \cite{MorRin07, LitDoi12, MazFon15, SchDeg17}, metastable networks constitute ready-to-use testbeds for bottom-up mechanistic latent variable models.
-Therefore, we propose metastable networks as a new benchmark and compare our neuLVM approach with competing approaches.
+Therefore, we propose metastable networks as a new benchmark for mechanistic latent variable models.